privacyguides/privacyguides.org/docs/photo-management.md

 ---
 Most cloud photo management solutions like Google Photos, Flickr, and Amazon Photos don't secure your photos against being accessed by the cloud storage provider themselves.
 These options keep your personal photos private, while allowing you to share them only with family and trusted people.

-## ente
+## ente Photos

 <div class="admonition recommendation" markdown>

 ![ente logo](assets/img/photo-management/ente.svg#only-light){ align=right }
 ![ente logo](assets/img/photo-management/ente-dark.svg#only-dark){ align=right }

-**ente** is an end-to-end encrypted photo backup service which supports automatic backups on iOS and Android.
+**ente Photos** is an end-to-end encrypted photo backup service which supports automatic backups on iOS and Android.
 Their code is fully open-source, both on the client side and on the server side.
 It is [self-hostable](https://github.com/ente-io/ente/tree/main/server#self-hosting).
 It underwent an [audit by Cure53](https://ente.io/blog/cryptography-audit) in March 2023 and by [Fallible](https://ente.io/reports/Fallible-Audit-Report-19-04-2023.pdf) in April 2023.
-The free trial offers 1GB of storage, for a year.
+The free trial offers 5GB of storage, for a year.

 [:octicons-home-16: Homepage](https://ente.io){ .md-button .md-button--primary }
 [:octicons-eye-16:](https://ente.io/privacy){ .card-link title="Privacy Policy" }